Aafreen29/DataWarehouse-Design/README.md

 # DataWarehouse-Design
 It creates a schema design for the data warehouse that integrates the data sources, identify summarizability problems in the design, and populate data warehouse tables from sample rows in the data sources.

+<p>Mini case study contains two data sources with sample data along with a statement of business needs.
+Using the data sources and business needs, you will specify a dimensional model with dimensions, measures, and grain, create a schema design for the data warehouse that integrates the data sources, identify summarizability problems in the design, and populate data warehouse tables from sample rows in the data sources.</p>

+<p><h4>First of all lets start with basics of Data Warehousing:</h4></p>

 <h3>What is a Data Warehouse?</h3>
 <p>A data warehouse is a relational database that is designed for query and analysis rather than for transaction processing.
 It usually contains historical data derived from transaction data, but it can include data from other sources.
 It separates analysis workload from transaction workload and enables an organization to consolidate data from several sources.<p>